ubernostrum/django-flashpolicies/docs/install.rst

 to be careful in defining the URL patterns used for serving cross-domain policies.
 In particular, you'll want to use the regular expression ``^crossdomain.xml$`` -- *without* trailing slash -- for the URL.
-Django's ``CommonMiddleware`` (as of Django 1.0) will not attempt to append a slash when an existing URL pattern matches without the trailing slash.
+Django's ``CommonMiddleware`` will not attempt to append a slash when an existing URL pattern matches without the trailing slash.

-Note that the current behavior of ``APPEND_SLASH`` was new in Django 1.0; previous releases of Django will always attempt to append a slash, regardless of whether an existing pattern matches without it.
-If you are using an older release of Django, this may pose problems when attempting to serve a master policy file.